SQL UPDATE

 );Code language: SQL (Structured Query Language) (sql)

-Because the WHERE clause is omitted, the UPDATE statement updated all rows in the dependents table.
+• Second, omit the WHERE clause to update all the rows in the dependents table.

 Was this tutorial helpful ?